timbainbridge/PASOM/README.md

 # ReadMe

 This depository contains the code to run PASOM--An agent-based model simulating science attitudes based on Spiral of Silence Theory.
-Outputs from the model simulations were used for the paper, “Toxic behaviour facilitates echo chamber formation: An agent-based modelling simulation of science attitudes based on Spiral of Silence Theory” submitted to Plos One.
+Outputs from the model simulations were used for the paper, “Toxic behaviour facilitates echo chamber formation: An agent-based modelling simulation of science attitudes based on Spiral of Silence Theory” accepted by Plos One.
+Outputs can be found at https://doi.org/10.25919/hj39-0229.

 ## Director Structure